Moisi Golemi

-Moisi Golemi, also known as Moisi of Dibra (Moisiu i Dibrës), was an Albanian nobleman and a commander of the League of Lezhë.
-In 1443–44 he captured all Ottoman holdings in the area of Dibër region.
+Moisi Arianiti, also known as Moisi Golemi and Moisi of Dibra (Moisiu i Dibrës), was an Albanian nobleman and a commander of the League of Lezhë.
+From late 1443 until early 1444 he captured all Ottoman holdings in the area of Dibër region.
 For a brief period in the 1450s he joined the Ottomans, but soon abandoned them and returned to the League.
-He died in 1464, when he was executed publicly in Constantinople after being captured by the Ottoman army.
-In Albanian folk tradition, Golemi became a popular hero mostly through the Song of Moisi Golemi (Kënga e Moisi Golemit).
+He died in 1465, when he was executed publicly in Constantinople after being captured by the Ottoman army.